Pumba98/flux2-gitops/README.md

 Kubernetes clusters using the [GitOps](https://www.weave.works/blog/what-is-gitops-really) tool [Flux](https://fluxcd.io/).
 The Git repository is the driving the state of the Kubernetes clusters.
-The awesome [Flux SOPS integration](https://toolkit.fluxcd.io/guides/mozilla-sops/) is used to encrypt secrets with gpg.
+The awesome [Flux SOPS integration](https://toolkit.fluxcd.io/guides/mozilla-sops/) is used to encrypt secrets with [age](https://age-encryption.org/).

 ## 📂 Repository structure